MDC Child and Adult Care Food Program

 • Improve the eating habits of children, which stay with them for a lifetime

-The major changes that will become effective in October include:
+The major changes that will became effective in October 2017 include:

 • At least once per day, a whole grain must be provided-this may be during any meal or snack